 You can also estimate your total postage by determining the category of mail.
 In order to pick the right category of mail (and determine the correct first-ounce rate), we detail the overall limits for each category below.

-Letters include regular envelopes — often called business envelopes.
-The most popular size is the #10 envelope (measuring 4 1/8″ by 9 1/2″), though varied sizes and styles are available, such as some with additional security features or plastic windows.
+Letters include regular envelopes — the most popular size is #10 (measuring 4 1/8″ by 9 1/2″), though varied styles are available, including some with security features or plastic windows.

 - Size limit: 3.5 ounces; after that, it’s considered a large envelope.